 In table note (b), at the end of the introductory sentence, add “(the activity to be taken into account is that of the parent nuclide only)”.
-After “Th-nat” and “U-nat”, insert a reference to footnote.
-The footnote reads: “In the case of Th-natural, the parent nuclide is Th-232, in the case of U-natural the parent nuclide is U-238.”.
+After “Th-nat” and “U-nat”, insert a reference to footnote *.
+The footnote reads: “* In the case of Th-natural, the parent nuclide is Th-232, in the case of U-natural the parent nuclide is U-238.”.

-2.7.2.2.2 In (a), replace “the International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, Safety Series No.115, IAEA, Vienna (1996)” by ““Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards”, IAEA Safety Standards Series No. GSR Part 3, IAEA, Vienna (2014)”.
+2.2.7.2.2.2 In (a), replace “the International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, Safety Series No.115, IAEA, Vienna (1996)” by ““Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards”, IAEA Safety Standards Series No. GSR Part 3, IAEA, Vienna (2014)”.
 In (b), at the end, replace “the International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, Safety Series No.115, IAEA, Vienna (1996)” by “GSR Part 3”.